 We currently offer an MA in Writing for Performance and Publication through our School of Performance and Cultural Industries in partnership with Leeds Playhouse, one of the UKs leading theatres.
 This provides a link to the Playhouses exciting schemes for new writing.
 Directors and associate artists from the Playhouse regularly run workshops and masterclasses for us, and we collaborate with the theatre on projects such as new writing events and festivals.

 A pioneering new module at the University of Leeds is giving students the opportunity to address real-world issues facing local businesses and communities.
-Aimed at postgraduate students studying arts, humanities and social sciences, The Civic Researcher: Engaging the Modern City is a year-long programme where students from different disciplines team up to work with organisations in the city.
+Aimed at postgraduate students studying arts, humanities and social sciences, The Civic Researcher: Engaging the Modern City module is a year-long programme where students from different disciplines team up to work with organisations in the city.
 Partner organisations apply to the programme with an idea, and are matched with a group of students to negotiate the brief together.
-Read more about how to apply
+Email Culturalinstitute@leeds.ac.uk to find out more.

 The University of Leeds is proud to be leading nationally in our teaching and learning provision.
 We aim to not only help our students achieve their existing aspirations, but also open up opportunities that they never thought possible.
 By embedded problem-oriented experiences into our curriculum, we ensure our students are challenged and stimulated through the broadest possible educational experience.
 We also place a premium on equipping our students to succeed in an increasingly competitive, global market place and give them the drive and desire to make a difference to the world they live in.